Cardshifter/Cardshifter/README.md

 We would like everyone to follow the following guidelines:
  - Use the most common coding standard for the language you are coding in.
  - Use tabs for indentation in Java.
- - Use two blanks for indentation in Lua.
+ - Use two spaces for indentation in Lua.

 Platform
 --------